-Social identity theory was developed by Henri Tajfel and John Turner in 1979.
-Tajfel and Turner proposed that there are three mental processes involved in evaluating others as “us” or “them” (i.e. “in-group” and “out-group”.
+Tajfel and Turner (1979) proposed that there are three mental processes involved in evaluating others as “us” or “them” (i.e. “in-group” and “out-group”.
 These take place in a particular order.

 The first is categorization.
 We categorize objects in order to understand them and identify them.
 In a very similar way we categorize people (including ourselves) in order to understand the social environment.
 We use social categories like black, white, Australian, Christian, Muslim, student, and bus driver because they are useful.

 If we can assign people to a category then that tells us things about those people, and as we saw with the bus driver example, we couldn”t function in a normal manner without using these categories; i.e. in the context of the bus.

 Similarly, we find out things about ourselves by knowing what categories we belong to.
 We define appropriate behavior by reference to the norms of groups we belong to, but you can only do this if you can tell who belongs to your group.
 An individual can belong to many different groups.

 In the second stage, social identification, we adopt the identity of the group we have categorized ourselves as belonging to.

 If for example you have categorized yourself as a student, the chances are you will adopt the identity of a student and begin to act in the ways you believe students act (and conform to the norms of the group).

 There will be an emotional significance to your identification with a group, and your self-esteem will become bound up with group membership.